 How to Syphon Gas?

 When it comes to siphoning gas, you can choose from three basic methods- by air pressure, using a pump, or mouth-siphoning.
+Knowing how to siphon gas with a hose is one of the most basic methods you can use to get the job done.

 How to Siphon Gas out of a Car by Using Air Pressure?

 In addition, you’ll use a piece of rag to create a seal around the tubing as they enter the tank.
 The process is simple.
 You’ll blow into the tank through the smaller tube to create a high-pressure zone inside the tank.
-This will make the gasoline flow out through the longer tube into the canister
+This will make the gasoline flow out through the longer tube into the gas can.

 Step1– Start by placing the tubes inside the tank.
 Make sure the longer tube is submerged inside the tank.
 Place the empty container directly below the gas tank.